helmedeiros/bre-go/docs/architecture/decisions/0037-build-then-execute-and-concurrent-safe-execute.md

    service runs.
 Today's only path is "stop the service, restart with new rules" — not what consumers ship.

-The parity target solves both with the same primitive: an immutable snapshot of the indexed state, held in an atomic reference.
+The canonical solution in this space is an immutable snapshot of the indexed state held in an atomic reference.
 Reads are lockless because the snapshot doesn't mutate; reloads swap the atomic reference; concurrent calls finish against whichever snapshot they Loaded.
+It's the standard pattern across rule-engine, routing- table, and feature-flag libraries.

 v0.12.0 adopts this pattern.
 The lifecycle change is small but
 load-bearing: